justmebob123/crystalline/thesis/THESIS.md

 ### 16.5.5.1 Planned Discovery Experiments

-The tetration-based discovery system is now ready for large-scale experiments to search for new regular polytopes in dimensions 5, 6, and 7.
-These experiments represent the primary near-term goal of the research.
+The tetration-based discovery system is now ready for large-scale experiments to search for new regular polytopes in **arbitrary dimensions n ≥ 5**.
+While initial experiments will focus on dimensions 5, 6, and 7 for validation purposes, the system supports **infinite scalability** and can be applied to dimensions 8, 10, 20, 100, and beyond.

 #### Experiment 1: 5D Full-Scale Discovery